Baleka Mbete: Commercial interests

-Mbete's links to business have also been questioned.
-She and provincial secretary of the ANC in the Northern Cape Dr K M Seimelo are shareholders in Dyambu Holdings, which is involved in building the massive Gautrain public transport project in the province Gauteng.
+Mbete's links to business have been questioned.
+She and provincial secretary of the ANC in the Northern Cape Dr K M Seimelo are shareholders in Dyambu Holdings, which is involved in building the massive Gautrain public transport project in the province of Gauteng.
 Dyambu Holdings is reported to have had links with slain magnate Brett Kebble.
 In 2010, she was implicated in a R25 million Gold Fields bribe under the guise of a "BEE" transaction by US investigators.